thelabexpedition67/SheLLMind/README.md

 - **No Models Found**: Check if Ollama is running and models are listed by ollama list.
 - **No Chats in History**: Start a new chat and send a message; it will appear in history on return.
 - **Terminal Rendering Issues**: Try a larger terminal or a different terminal emulator.

+## Development Notice

+This software is currently in **open development** and continues to evolve with ongoing improvements.
+It may contain bugs or incomplete features.

+I welcome feedback and will gladly work on resolving issues when possible, balancing updates with my available free time.

+Feel free to contribute to the project if you’d like!
+Your ideas, code contributions, and feedback are all greatly appreciated.

 ## License